Kia Nurse

-Kia Nurse (born February 22, 1996) is a Canadian profesional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA).
+Kia Augustine Nurse (born February 22, 1996) is a Canadian professional basketball player for the Toronto Tempo of the Women's National Basketball Association (WNBA) and Athletes Unlimited Pro Basketball.
 She is also a basketball analyst featured on TSN.

 Nurse has played for the Canada Women's National Basketball team.
 She was selected to play in the 2020 Summer Olympics.

 Early life

 Kia Nurse began playing basketball at the age of four, and by the time she was seven years old, she was playing in a competitive league.
 Nurse attended St. Vincent de Paul Elementary School.

 Nurse played basketball while attending St. Thomas More Catholic Secondary School in Hamilton, Ontario.
 During her playing career, she helped the team win three consecutive OFSAA high school championships in 2011, 2012 and 2013.
 She played for the Hamilton Transway Club team, winning seven consecutive provincial championships.

 College career

 Nurse played college basketball at the University of Connecticut in Storrs, Connecticut for the Huskies.
 In her time at UConn, Nurse played under head coach Geno Auriemma, alongside players such as Breanna Stewart, Gabby Williams and Napheesa Collier.

 Approximately 50 colleges and universities contacted Nurse to ask her to consider playing for their team.
 She initially narrowed down the list to four teams, Connecticut, Penn State, Indiana, and Kentucky, but eventually chose Connecticut.
 After signing her letter of intent, she revealed that she had recorded a goal of playing for Connecticut when she was in Grade 7.